sebo-b/warp/README.md

 WARP supports authentication against an LDAP server.
 It is the simplest way to allow your LDAP directory users to log in on your WARP installation.

 To enable LDAP auth, you need to configure `AUTH_LDAP`, `LDAP_SEARCH_BASE`, `LDAP_AUTH_SERVER`, and `LDAP_GROUP_MAP`.
-When enabled, WARP will check the user login and password via LDAP bind action and the list of authorized groups (see `WARP_LDAP_GROUP_MAP` configuration setting).
+When enabled, WARP will check the user login and password via LDAP bind action and the list of authorized groups (see `LDAP_GROUP_MAP` configuration setting).
 Logging is allowed if the Bind action succeeds and the user belongs to authorized groups.

 Authorization is managed by adding a user, on the first login, to WARP auth database and assigning the WARP group defined by `LDAP_GROUP_MAP`.